yoyurec/logseq-awesome-styler/README.md

 ![Sticky levels-1](screenshots/sticky-levels.gif)

 ### 🔍 Search panel
-Edit button text, maybe you want to tranlate it.
+You can edit button text, maybe you want to tranlate it ;)
+* paste this CSS to your `custom.css` file
+    * edit in external app!
+Logseq heavy cached
+    * to additionaly update - Refresh (not Re-index) your graph

 ```css
 :root {
     --search-field-text: 'Search or create page';